2. The History of the villa, AD 60 - 1700

 What often started as a Celtic round house gradually became re-developed over time and expanded into large farmhouse residences called villas.

-In Latin, villa simply means a rural building or property, but nowadays, archaeologists use the term villa to mean a rural building in the Roman style on a rectangular plan and possibly with embellishments such as bath houses or mosaic floors.
+In Latin, villa simply means a rural building or property, but nowadays, archaeologists use the term villa to mean a rural building in the Roman style on a rectangular plan.
+The more wealthy owners added embellishments such as bath houses, underfloor heating and mosaic floors.

 The Littlecote villa is a good example.
-It is thought that over a thousand villas were built across Britain.
-They were especially common in the southern part of Britain, but very few of them have been excavated and even fewer are available for the public to view in the way Littlecote is.
+Few of the known villas have been excavated and even fewer are available for the public to view in the way Littlecote is.

 The villa layout today – reflecting the villa in AD 360-362